nextflow-io/nextflow/docs/process.rst

 Some caveats on glob pattern behavior:

 * Input files are not included in the list of possible matches.
-* Glob pattern matches against both files and directories path.
+* Glob pattern matches against both files and directory paths.
 * When a two stars pattern ``**`` is used to recourse across directories, only file paths are matched i.e. directories are not included in the result list.